Carolyn Gage

 Picture

 As lesbian poet Audre Lorde writes, “The erotic is a resource within each of us that lies in a deeply female and spiritual plane, firmly rooted in the power of our unexpressed or unrecognized feeling.”
 If this is true, and I believe that it is, then what happens when we find ourselves confronted by lesbian art that resonates with these “unexpressed or unrecognized” feelings?
-I believe there is an unleashing of the power of which she speaks.
-The paintings of these women, like metaphysical defibrillators, sent a current of lesbian electricity through my system, restoring the joyous rhythm my Sapphic heart.
+I believe there is an unleashing of this power.
+The paintings of these women, like metaphysical defibrillators, sent a current of lesbian electricity through my system, resetting the joyous rhythm my Sapphic heart.

 But before I talk about these paintings and what they mean to me, let’s set the stage.
 This was the first generation of European women artists who had a real shot at becoming professional painters, because, prior to the mid-19th century, women had been denied access to all the traditional pipelines for advancement in the arts.
 There were, of course, the lucky few whose fathers were professional artists open-minded or financially strapped enough to train and apprentice their daughters.
 Grateful as we are to the Rosa Bonheurs and the Artemisia Gentileschis who won the parentage lottery, this does not mitigate the cultural loss from generations of unrealized female genius.